QTCinderella: 2025

+2026

+From April 16 to 19, 2026, QTCinderella organized and hosted Season 5 of Master Baker.
+In May 2026, she joined Creative Artists Agency.

 Other ventures

 Music

-In December 2020, Blaire and Ludwig Ahgren released their own rendition of the Christmas song "Baby it's Cold Outside" as part of Ahgren's Christmas Album A Very Mogul Christmas.
+In December 2020, QTCinderella and Ludwig Ahgren released their own rendition of the Christmas song "Baby, It's Cold Outside" as part of Ahgren's Christmas Album A Very Mogul Christmas.

-On July 13, 2025, Blaire released a single, "Forever", featuring TJ Brown.
+On July 13, 2025, QTCinderella released a single, "Forever", featuring TJ Brown.